AlanBrotherton/ImageCaptionGenerator/README.md

-# predict.py — Usage & Overview
+# Image Caption Generator — Usage & Overview

 What it does
 - Loads a trained Encoder/Decoder checkpoint and a saved vocabulary, then generates a caption for a single image using the trained model.